Ansible to manage AWS infrastructure

 - AWS SQS queues etc.

-Configuring the workstation- The Ansible AWS modules uses the Python Boto library internally.
+Configuring the workstation- The Ansible AWS modules use the Python Boto library internally.

 After installation, create a file named boto and provide the necessary credentials.

-To run Ansible on your workstation, you need to set environment variables by specifying your Secret Key and Access Key.
+To run Ansible on your workstation, you must set environment variables by specifying your Secret Key and Access Key.

 OR